-When faced with this mountain that stands before you, you expect yourself to jump on the ladder and immediately get going, but let me tell you, it’s going to take determination, will power and a serious amount of backbone.
+There is a serious mountain that stands before you, you expected yourself to jump on the ladder and immediately get going, but let me tell you, it’s going to take determination, will power and a serious amount of backbone.

 Recently I’ve found myself battling a bit of frustration; whilst designing a brand outfit for a photographer and his growing catalogue of work and tools.
 As he shared the initial design ideas with a group he runs I was faced with extensive criticism to the designs of his logo, which included someone suggesting they take their business elsewhere and go to a popular vintage handmade online store and get a premade, predesigned more appropriate logo for dirt cheap.

 Let me tell you, I had to walk away from my laptop to avoid making some harsh remark about how ridiculous and how horrible it was for people to be suggesting these types of purchases.

 As professionals in their work these critics would be expecting to be well paid for their work and yet had no understanding of how their comments were damaging other members of this art and design industry across the world.